vijaypagolu2007/saathi-ai-prototype/README.md

 ## Deployment

 This application is ready to be deployed to platforms like [Vercel](https://vercel.com/) or [Firebase Hosting](https://firebase.google.com/docs/hosting).
-When deploying, you may want to move the Firebase configuration to environment variables for better security and flexibility.
+When deploying, you will need to configure your environment variables (like `GEMINI_API_KEY`) in your hosting provider's settings.